MMARINeDNA/taxonomic-reference-database/README.md

 # taxonomic-reference-database
-Code and files used to build reference databases for taxonomic classification of metabarcode sequence data.
+This repo contains the code and files used by Module 3 to build reference databases for taxonomic classification of metabarcode sequence data.